 Guidelines for undergraduate mathematics seminars at MIT

 The M.I.T.
 Department of Mathematics offers about 10 undergraduate seminars on different topics.
-These seminars have the following characteristics (2007 guidelines).
+These seminars have the following characteristics.

-- The enrollment is limited to 12.
+- The enrollment is limited to 15 and is handled by lottery.
 Preference is given to mathematics majors.
-If further discrimination must be made it is on the basis of year and prior registration in the same seminar.
+If further discrimination must be made it is on the basis of year and progress toward completion of MIT’s undergraduate communication requirement.

 - A preponderance of the classes are given over to presentations by the students.
 As a rule the instructor should not lecture, except perhaps in rotation.
 The seminar leader should provide specific feedback and suggestions for improvement of oral presentations.